 Think Natural Lighting: Incorporate the use of solar tubes (inexpensive tubular skylights to add daylight to interiors) and other daylighting techniques.
 Install sensors in interior hallways, parking areas and grounds that allow dimming when no persons are present.
 Turn off outside lights within 30 minutes of sunrise and don’t turn them on until after dusk.
 Use exterior lighting that does not create light pollution or contribute to skyglow but uses features that direct the light only on the areas needed for safety.

 Green Landscape: Plant drought-tolerant, indigenous or adapted plants that require less water.
+You can find a desert plants list here to give you some ideas.
 If possible, institute food waste composting and use the compost generated for your own landscaping needs.
 Install pervious paving for walkways (drivable grass and pervious concrete) to control stormwater runoff and replenish ground water on the property.
 Recapture rainwater if your municipality allows it, and use it for irrigation and other permitted uses.
 Irrigate only when necessary and hydro-zone automatic sprinklers so that plantings (like shrubs) are separately watered according to their needs.
 Ask for assistance from a nursery person, landscaper, master gardener, horticultural department of a local college or landscape architect in your region.

 Discourage Private Vehicle Use: Install covered, secure bike racks and consider creating a shared car parking policy with convenient parking spots.
 Encourage your municipality to make the neighborhood walkable with safe pedestrian crossings and overpasses , bicycle lanes, etc. A more public presence in this area will certainly gain you some big fans, which will help reduce vacancy in your properties too.